-Data from specialist treatment centres demonstrates that males continue to dominate treatment demand for Cannabis and Cannabis/Mandrax use in comparison to their female counterparts.
-Nationally, 12% of persons whose primary substance of use was Cannabis, and 16% whose substance was Cannabis/Mandrax were female.
-When comparisons were made across regions, rates for females who used Cannabis ranged between 9% (NR) and 18% (WC).
-Admission rates for Cannabis/Mandrax ranged from 6% (EC) to 50% (NR).
-In KZN only males were admitted for Cannabis/Mandrax use.
-Of particular note is the equal distribution of Cannabis/Mandrax-related admissions among males and females in the NR.
+Data from specialist treatment centres demonstrates that males continue to dominate treatment demand for cannabis and cannabis/mandrax use in comparison to their female counterparts.
+Nationally, 13% of persons who had cannabis as a primary substance of use and 18% who had cannabis/mandrax as a primary substance of use were female.
+When comparisons were made across regions, rates for cannabis use among females ranged between 8% (NR) and 33% (EC).
+Admission rates for cannabis/mandrax ranged between 6% (EC) and 50% (NR).
+In KZN and the NR only males were admitted for misuse of cannabis/mandrax.